Jonathan Cooper: Arizona Cardinals

+Cooper was selected in the first round with the seventh overall pick by the Arizona Cardinals in the 2013 NFL draft.
+He was the highest selected offensive guard since Jim Dombrowski in the 1986 NFL draft.
 On July 28, 2013, Cooper was signed to a four-year, $14.55 million contract.
 He was given the starting left guard position in OTAs.
 On August 24, in the third preseason game against the San Diego Chargers, Cooper broke his left fibula.
 On August 30, the Cardinals placed him on the injured reserve list.
 It has been speculated that he was never the same player following this injury.

 In 2014, he was named the starter at left guard even though he was slow to recover from his previous injury and battled through a turf toe and knee injury in training camp.
 The injuries forced the Cardinals to name Ted Larsen as the starter at left guard to begin the season.
 In week 14 against the Kansas City Chiefs, an ankle injury to left guard Paul Fanaika opened the door for Cooper to have his first career start.
 He injured his left wrist in the next contest against the St. Louis Rams.
 He was declared inactive in the last 2 regular season games and the playoffs.

 In 2015, he was moved to the right guard starting position after the team signed All-Pro Mike Iupati, but he suffered a knee injury against the Seattle Seahawks in Week 10.
 He was declared inactive in 2 games because of the injury and returned as a backup behind Larsen for the rest of the season.
 The Cardinals were planning to move Cooper to center during the 2016 offseason.